eegg/school-policies-and-procedures/src/student-placements.rst

 Policy
 ------

-This setting recognises that qualifications and training make an important contribution to the quality of the care and education provided by early years settings.
+Qualifications and training make an important contribution to the quality of the care and education provided by early years settings.
-As part of our commitment to quality, we offer placements to students undertaking early years qualifications and training.
+We offer placements to students undertaking early years qualifications and training.
 We also offer placements for school pupils on work experience.
-We aim to provide for students on placement with us experiences that contribute to the successful completion of their studies and that provide examples of quality practice in early years care and education.
+We provide experiences
+that contribute to the successful completion of students' studies and that provide examples of quality practice in early years care and education.

-If requests for admission exceed the number of places available you will be placed on a waiting list if a suitable place is not immediately available.
-During your time on the waiting list you will be contacted from time to time to determine whether you are still interested in a place and also to give you some indication of when a place is likely to become available.